fruitiecutiepie/codepol/docs/creating-custom-plugins.md

   check: noTodoCheck,
 };

-// Adapt to ESLint (no need to rewrite the logic)
-// The rule name must match the plugin's ID structure
+// Rule ID must NOT contain '/' - codepol uses '/' for namespacing.
-// NOTE: Rule ID should be descriptive.
-If not namespaced (no '/'), codepol will prepend the package name. const ruleId = 'no-todo-comments';
+// Your ID will be auto-prefixed: "no-todo-comments" → "@scope/plugin/no-todo-comments"
+const ruleId = 'no-todo-comments';

-// Create rule plugin capability structure const rulePluginBase: CodepolRulePlugin = {
+// Create rule plugin capability structure using rulePluginCreate()
+// This validates the ID at construction time and is required for type safety. const rulePluginBase = rulePluginCreate({
   id: ruleId,
   capabilities: {
     treeCheckProvider: noTodoTreeCheckProvider,
   }
-};
+});

 const eslintRule = eslintAdapter.adapt(rulePluginBase, {
   ruleName: 'no-todo-comments',